Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 An approved software update for your operating system (usually Windows or macOS) is sure to be safe to install.
 On the other side of the spectrum, a download from a cheap-looking website that promises to clean up the files on your computer is one to stay away from.

-Look to download commercial apps bought from secure sites and free apps from sites with a good reputation (such as Tucows and ZDNet, as well as official resources such as the Mac App Store).
+Look to download commercial apps bought from secure sites and free apps from sites with a good reputation (such as official app stores, GitHub for open-source software, and Microsoft Store for Windows apps).
 If you’re unsure about the origin of any piece of software, don’t download or install it.
 Look it up on the web and check for reviews and blog posts about the software from reputable sources.
 It doesn’t take long to tell whether a piece of software is genuine and trusted by the web community.

 Sites used to back up and synchronise your files are generally fine to use, and are much safer than many people might think.
 But places where you’re active in sharing content with others, file-sharing sites for e.g., have the potential to compromise your computer.
 This is because such sites often deal in the sharing of files that aren’t intended for sharing.